dansomrob/dansomrob.github.io/_posts/2022-01-26-happiness.md

 > wealth has only a trivial effect on happiness unless we have more than those around us, suggesting **it is status and not money that we are really after**

 > if all of society rises in wealth at the same time, increases in wealth beyond poverty provide **no** increase in happiness.

+#### To Conclude

+In short, a successful life is a happy life.

+To finish, a quote from Viktor E. Frankl's Man's Search for Meaning sums it up best:

+> Again and again I admonish my students both in Europe and in America: Don't aim at success.
+The more you aim at it and make it a target, the more you are going to miss it. **For success, like happiness, cannot be pursued; it must ensue, and it only does so as the unintended side effect of one's personal dedication to a cause greater than oneself or as the by-product of one's surrender to a person other than oneself**.
+Happiness must happen, and the same holds for success: you have to let it happen by not caring about it.
+I want you to listen to what your conscience commands you to do and go on to carry it out to the best of your knowledge.
+Then you will live to see that in the long-run—in the long-run, I say!—success will follow you precisely because you had forgotten to think about it.